MicrosoftDocs/customer-voice/fp-docs/create-classic-form.md

 ## Enable creation of classic form

-To enable the capability for creating a new form:
+To enable the capability for creating a classic form:

 1. Sign in to Forms Pro.